cybercongress/cyber/main.md

-# cyber: Computing the knowledge of the Great Web
+# cyber ☉ Computing the knowledge of the Great Web

 @xhipster & @litvintech as of Novemeber 2020

 73K

 ##  Abstract